-All students commence the programme by undertaking the 'core' module in September and November of the same year.
+All students commence the programme by undertaking the 'core' modules in September, November and May of the same year.
 Thereafter:

-Full-time students will be expected to complete a further six taught modules from the options available within the same academic year.
+Full-time students will be expected to complete a further taught module from the options available within the same academic year and begin the 120 credit MRes dissertation module which will continue into year 2.